 Most people are likely to go to a trusted source to apply for their PPP loans, like a personal or business bank.
 But not all banks are approved by the SBA to hand out these loans.
 (Although it’s a federal program, all loans are accepted through private lenders who have been approved to accept SBA loan or grant applications.)

 Not to worry, there are still plenty of ways for every needy business to find an approved lender.

 What if my bank isn’t an approved SBA lender or isn’t accepting PPP loan applications?

 Eligible lenders for PPP loans include a list of institutions that are approved by the SBA.
 Prior to COVID-19, many private banks and federal credit unions were already a part of the SBA’s approved lender programs.

-Due to the CARES Act and the financial crush of the pandemic on businesses, there is a great need for more banks and private lenders to enlist in the program to help as many businesses get their loans in a timely manner.
+Due to the PPP loan programs and the financial crush of the pandemic on businesses, there is a great need for more banks and private lenders to enlist in the program to help as many businesses get their loans in a timely manner.

 Your bank might be one of those lenders that has been approved by the SBA to accept applications.
 If your bank isn’t a certified lender for the SBA, or if your SBA-approved bank has elected not to accept applications for PPP, EIDL, or other SBA emergency loans, you can still choose to go to another lender to apply for your loan.